An Impromptu speech is a talk that you give on the spot with no preparation.

 Quick and Dirty Impromptu Formula You Can Use Right Away

-In an impromptu speech, the structure is the king.
+In an impromptu speech, the structure king.
 Without a present and practiced structure, you will ramble on and make no point at all.
 In fact, the structure will be the king, queen, and general combined to martial and lead your content in a concise and relevant way.

 There are many other formulas that I use for impromptu speaking, however, here I want to share with you an excellent one.

 Share your honest feeling about the topic, circumstance or person.
 If you feel excited to be there then, that’s the impression that you share (remember to stay close to the truth)